" Tasty One-Pot Vegetarian Camping Recipes "

 Variations and Tips

-You can add nuts, chocolate chips, or other constituents to the batter.
+You can add nuts, chocolate chips, or other ingredients to the batter.
 Substitute a gluten-free flour blend for a gluten-free alternative.

 Cooking Instructions